zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 13
-For transform given host groups to list you can use 'compose' and following example.
+For transform given host groups to list, you can use 'compose' and following example.

 ```yaml
 ---